technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md

     ![A portion of a code window displays with the preceding line of code highlighted.](media/sapvm_addodataannotation.png "Add OData publish annotation")

-17. Right-click in the whitespace of the **ZBD_ISALESDOCUMENT_E** file, and select **Activate**.
+17. Right-click in the whitespace of the **ZBD_ISALESDOCUMENT_E** file and select **Activate**.

-18. Minimize the Eclipse development environment, and double-click the **SAP Logon** icon located on the desktop of the virtual machine.
+18. Minimize the Eclipse development environment and double-click the **SAP Logon** icon located on the desktop of the virtual machine.
 This will open the SAP GUI application.

     ![The SAP Logon icon located on the virtual machine desktop displays.](media/sapvm_saplogonicon.png "SAP Logon icon")